Inclusiveness and exclusivity in Ayyavazhi: View on scriptures

 Ayyavazhi accepts the incarnation of Rama and Krishna but seems that it rejects the Ramayana and the Mahabharata as there is no mention of these.
 It accepts only the four Vedas as the 'Books of Perfection'.
 However, this view of the Vedas is not inconsistent with Hinduism's views nor is different.
 In Hinduism, the Vedas are viewed as Śruti, or primary scripture, while other scriptures such as Ramayana are viewed as Smriti or secondary scripture.
 But later, Kaliyan had bought the Vedas as boon and so the Vedas had lost their substance by the advent of Kaliyan.
 It also says that he (Kaliyan) had performed several additions and had hidden several contents of them.
 And hence God incarnated as Vaikundar.
 So for the present age, Akilathirattu Ammanai is the only 'Book of Perfection'.

 Ultimate exclusivism

 According to Akilathirattu, the Vedas are the only religious text to be followed and all others were mere incarnations of God and thus, the religion based ideas based on such beliefs were created by the intention of man but not of God.
-But since now, the Vedas were destroyed by Kaliyan, for the present age, Akilam, which describes the incarnation of the Supreme God, Ekam is the only 'Book of Perfection'.
+But as of now, the Vedas were destroyed by Kaliyan, for the present age, Akilam, which describes the incarnation of the Supreme God, Ekam is the only 'Book of Perfection'.
 By this Ayyavazhi rejects all other scriptures and follows only Akilathirattu Ammanai.